-May to July is when the Maldives shine though thanks to the perfect temperatures and the thinning crowds.
-You might experience some brief periods of heavy to moderately heavy rainfall but this is literally the calm before the storm, and the Maldives is one of the few places that allows you to cherish this period and get home before things get a little too stormy.
+May to July is when the Maldives shine through, thanks to the perfect temperatures and the thinning crowds.
+You might experience some brief periods of heavy to moderately heavy rainfall but this is literally the calm before the storm.
+The Maldives is one of the few places that allows you to cherish this period and get home before things get a little too stormy.

 Despite its tiny size, Male is packed with experiences.
-This island city is dotted with beautiful buildings, like the 17th century Old Friday Mosque, bustling markets like the Male Market and national monuments like the magnificent Mulee Aage Palace.
-With a population of 133,412 and a size of about 9.2 sq.km.
-Male is one of the most densely populated cities in the world.
+This island city is dotted with beautiful buildings like the 17th century Old Friday Mosque, bustling markets like the Male Market and national monuments like the magnificent Mulee Aage Palace.
+With a population of 133,412 and a size of about 9.2 sq.km., Male is one of the most densely populated cities in the world.
 Here you can rub shoulders with Maldivians going about their everyday business with a smile on their face and the sun in their eyes.
-Some other notable places to see the newer Grand Friday Mosque, National Museum, the Sultan Park, Rasfannu beach, Sinamale bridge, the Victory monument, Jumbhoree Maidan and the Tsunami Monument.
+Some other notable places to see are the newer Grand Friday Mosque, National Museum, the Sultan Park, Rasfannu Beach, Sinamale Bridge, the Victory monument, Jumbhoree Maidhan and the Tsunami monument.

 The southernmost inhabited island of the Maldives, Feydhoo is the last speck of land in the vast expanse of the Indian Ocean, which means it is remote, quiet and serene as many tourists seldom venture this far.
 This makes it perfect if you're seeking a quiet, romantic Maldives holiday.
 Places to visit include Gan Beach, Huludu Lagoon Beach and Meedhoo Jetty.
 Additionally, you'll find Hulhudhoo Harbor in the area.

-Take a speedboat across the sparkling waters that surround Male and you’ll arrive at the Hulhumale Island, with its spectacular beaches, glass-topped mosque, a beautiful promenade and serene, green neighbourhoods.
-The most interesting fact about this island, however, is that it has been reclaimed from the sea to meet the rising demand for land for development from space starved Male.
+Take a speedboat across the sparkling waters that surround Male and you’ll arrive at the Hulhumale Island, with its spectacular beaches, glass topped mosque, a beautiful promenade and serene, green neighborhoods.
+The most interesting fact about this island, however, is that it has been reclaimed from the sea, to meet the rising demand for land for development from space starved Male.
 It is connected to Male by the Sinamale Bridge, an architectural wonder.
 While on the island, not visiting the beautiful Hulhumale beach would be a crime.
 Have an afternoon picnic in Hulhumale Central Park, which is a stone’s throw away from the beach.
-Who are we kidding, in the Maldives, every place is a stone’s throw away from the beach.
-Thomas Cook India's curated Maldives tour packages will show you a side of Hulumale Island few have seen before
+Who are we kidding, in the Maldives, every place is a stone’s throw away from the beach!
+Thomas Cook India's curated Maldives tour packages will show you a side of Hulhumale Island few have seen before.